TRAILab/OpenNav-website/README.md

-# JTD3D
+# OccPoser

-This is the repository that contains source code for the [JDT3D website](https://trailab.github.io/jdt3d-website/).
+This is the repository that contains source code for the [OccPoser website](https://trailab.github.io/jdt3d-website/).

 If you find JDT3D useful for your work please cite:
 ```